Course Outline

 Introduction

-- Learning through positive reinforcement for government applications
+- Learning through Positive Reinforcement for Government Applications

-Elements of Reinforcement Learning
+Elements of Reinforcement Learning for Government

-Important Terms (Actions, States, Rewards, Policy, Value, Q-Value, etc.)
+Important Terms (Actions, States, Rewards, Policy, Value, Q-Value, etc.) for Government Operations

-Overview of Tabular Solution Methods
+Overview of Tabular Solution Methods for Government Use

-Creating a Software Agent for Government Use
+Creating a Software Agent for Government Applications

 Using Monte Carlo Methods for Government Analysis

-Temporal-Difference Learning for Government Projects
+Temporal-Difference Learning for Government Applications

-n-step Bootstrapping for Enhanced Government Decision-Making
+n-step Bootstrapping in Government Contexts

-Approximate Solution Methods for Complex Government Challenges
+Approximate Solution Methods for Government Use

-On-policy Prediction with Approximation in Government Settings
+On-policy Prediction with Approximation for Government Operations

-On-policy Control with Approximation for Government Operations
+On-policy Control with Approximation for Government Services

 Off-policy Methods with Approximation for Government Applications

-Understanding Eligibility Traces for Government Use
+Understanding Eligibility Traces in Government Contexts

-Using Policy Gradient Methods for Government Initiatives
+Using Policy Gradient Methods for Government Operations

-Summary and Conclusion
+Summary and Conclusion for Government Use

 Requirements

-- Experience in machine learning
+- Experience with machine learning for government applications

-- Programming expertise
+- Programming experience

 Audience

-- Data scientists for government
+- Data scientists working in or with government agencies